salveron/Progtests/README.md

 # Progtests
-Here I store my small programs that I wrote to train myself.
+Here I store some of my small programs that I wrote to train myself.